ocaml/opam/master_changes.md

 ## UI
   * Read full lines when asking for user input when `TERM=dumb` [#6829 @arvidj - fix #6828]
   * Fix a typo in the note telling users about new a depexts bypass [#6489 @rjbou @kit-ty-kate]
+  * Opam files parsing error now prints the origin repository of the failing opam file if relevant [#6971 @rjbou]

 ## Switch